xAlpharax/FreeFlow/README.md

 Node.js Backend: The backend is powered by Node.js, ensuring scalability, efficiency, and a robust server infrastructure.

-React Frontend: The frontend is built with React, providing a responsive and dynamic user interface for an optimal user experience.
+React Frontend: The frontend is built with React, providing a responsive and dynamic user interface for an optimal user experience within a single page application soon to be PWA.

-Resource Recommendation: FreeFlow employs intelligent algorithms to recommend learning resources based on user behavior, preferences, and academic progress.
+Resource Recommendation: FreeFlow employs intelligent algorithms to recommend learning resources based on user behavior, preferences, and academic progress with the help of Artificial Intelligence.

 # Documentation

-FreeFlow comes with a simple work-*flow* .
-Hence, our documentation is straight forward.
+FreeFlow comes with a simple and straight forward work-*flow* .

 ## Requirements

-- Node.js (version X.X.X)
+- Node.js
-- npm (version X.X.X)
+- npm
-- MySQL (version X.X.X)
+- MySQL
-- React ??
+- Prisma
-- stuff
+- React

 ## Installation & Usage